Joedog37/Steve-s-Space-Adventures-Mystery/README.md

 ## Next Steps

-### Automation
-1. **Automate Version Number and Disclaimer Update:**
-   - Ensure the version number in the game matches the version number in `package.json`.
-   - Automatically update the disclaimer text based on the version type (alpha, beta, release).

 ### Full Screen Feature
 2. **Add Full Screen Option:**
    - Implement a setting in the game to automatically switch to full screen when the game loads.